metalibm/axf/README.md

 This section describes the syntax of an **AXF** file.

-Each file contain a main list of approximations.
+Each file contains a main list of approximations.
 Approximations appearing in this main level list are dubbed "top level approximations".

 Each approximation is a map containing at least the following fields: